-Can You Really Survive Without a Car?
+Can You Survive Without a Car?

-I’ve lived without a car a few times but it does depend on where you live and how much time matters to you.
+We’ve lived without a car a few times but it does depend on where you live and how much time matters to you.

 How To Live Without a Car